 But passengers lost, too!
 Personnel cutbacks left trains so understaffed that some rolled along without as much as a conductor.
-It got so bad for a while that underworld types became aware of easy pickin's on the trains; they would hop on a train at one station rob some passengers and hop off at the next stop.
+It got so bad for a while that underworld types became aware of easy pickings on the trains; they would hop on a train at one station rob some passengers and hop off at the next stop.

 But things may be turning around.
 Amtrak, at least, is trying!

 I've been taking the sleeper to Fort Lauderdale (from Connecticut) for several years.
-While I love trains, and have a high tolerance for pain when it comes to travel, service and accommodations on Amtrak -- in the past -- sometimes left something to be desired.
+While I love trains and have a high tolerance for pain when it comes to travel, service and accommodations on Amtrak -- in the past -- sometimes left something to be desired.

 But, lo and behold, the improvement this year has been remarkable.

-When I arrived at Pennsylvania Station literally moments before departure time a redcap tossed my suitcase and golf bag on a dolly and escorted me in good humor to my sleeping compartment; the "chief of onboard services" showed up to explain the workings of the new sleeping cars -- sink, toilet, upper and lower bunks, tray (with chessboard) and lights, as well as a dining schedule and hours of operation of the lounge car.
+When I arrived at Pennsylvania Station literally moments before departure time a redcap tossed my suitcase and golf bag on a dolly and escorted me in good humor to my sleeping compartment; the "chief of on board services" showed up to explain the workings of the new sleeping cars -- sink, toilet, upper and lower bunks, tray (with chessboard) and lights, as well as a dining schedule and hours of operation of the lounge car.

 Another service employee came by with a complimentary bottle of Chardonnay, a nice wine glass and tie-bag containing virtually every toiletry item one might need on an overnight trip (I received the same gifts on the return trip.)
 Everyone was courteous, even friendly.

-Courteous Stewarts, Good Food
+Courteous Stewards, Good Food